furkanonder/glassjar/docs/source/index.rst

 Welcome to GlassJar's documentation!
 ====================================

-**GlassJar** is the pickled database that provide Object-Relational Mapper.
+**GlassJar** is a database that provides a storage mechanism based on pickled Python objects with ORM.

 .. note::